kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ### API

-The `Workload` type will be defined with the following structure:
+The Workload resource is defined as a collection of pod group templates.
+This ensures that the policy definition remains static and decoupled from individual runtime instances.

 ```go
 // Workload allows for expressing scheduling constraints that should be used
 // when managing lifecycle of workloads from scheduling perspective,